epfl-nlp/ConLID/README.md

 # Language Identification for 2000 languages: Optimized for low-resource langauges

-TL;DR: The model is trained on [GlotLID-C](https://huggingface.co/datasets/cis-lmu/glotlid-corpus), and supports 2099 languages.
+**TL;DR:** The model is trained on the [GlotLID-C dataset](https://huggingface.co/datasets/cis-lmu/glotlid-corpus) using Supervised Contrastive Learning.
+It supports **2,099 languages** and is, especially, effective for low-resource languages.

 ### 🛠️ Setup
 ```